-- An individual wind system that is out-of-service for a continuous 12 month period without service will be deemed to have been abandoned.
+- An individual wind system that is out-of-service for a continuous 12-month period without service will be deemed to have been abandoned.
 The ZA may issue a Notice of Abandonment to the owner or operator and the owner or operator shall have the right to respond within 30 days from the Notice receipt date.
-The Notice of Abandonment may be within if the Owner provides information that demonstrates the system has not been abandoned. - If the system is determined to be abandoned, the owner or operator shall remove the entire system at the Owner's/Operator's sole expense within 150 days of receipt of Note of Abandonment.
+The Notice of Abandonment may be within if the Owner provides information that demonstrates the system has not been abandoned. - If the system is determined to be abandoned, the owner or operator shall remove all above ground structures, equipment and security barriers at the Owner's/Operator's sole expense within 150 days of receipt of Note of Abandonment.
 If the owner fails to remove the system, the Zoning Administrator may pursue a legal action to have the system removed at the Owner's expense.